clojurewerkz/cassaforte.docs/articles/kv.md

 This guide explains more complex Key/Value operations, such as

-  * Insertion, querying and deletion of values
+  * Inserting values
-  * Indexing
-  * Consistency levels
-  * Retry Policies
+  * Tuning consistency/availability
-  * TTL for entries
+  * Timestampls and TTL
+  * Prepared Statements
-  * Batch Operations
+  * Collection Types
-  * Counters
+  * Counter Columns
-  * Range Queries
+  * Range queries
+  * Pagination
+  * Filtering
-  * Collection types
+  * Ordering

 This guide relies on things that are also mentioned in [Advanced Client Options](/articles/advanced_client_options.html) guide.